Susan Gast | Author and blogger at Bored Boomers, Beesville Books, A New Sober You and Easy Food Dehydrating

 The best storage containers for dehydrated food are airtight and are moisture-proof.
 This helps to keep the food fresh and prevents it from spoiling.

-Check out this page on vacuum-sealer bags (as mentioned earlier) and try storing your fish in glass Mason jars.
-Both are ideal for long-term storage - and for keeping your newly dehydrated fish free from spoilage!
+Check out this page on vacuum-sealer bags and store dried fish in glass Mason jars.
+Both are ideal for long-term storage.

 For the trays: Rinse off any fishy residue in the kitchen sink, and then use your dishwasher the clean the trays!